 If travel is on your wish list and you're looking for a new credit card, then choosing the right travel card is key.
 Used properly, you too can earn these rewards and even more benefits.
 The best credit cards for traveling can land you discounted flights, hotel bookings, and travel packages.
 And extra benefits like personal concierge, extra upgrades, and travel assistance.
 These rewards don't just help you save money on travel.
 They can help you have the best possible travel experience.

 Best for Free Flights Through Multiple Airlines

-If you're looking for the best travel rewards credit card, the Chase Sapphire Preferred® Card offers a highly flexible rewards program.
+If you're looking for the best travel rewards credit card, the Chase Sapphire Preferred offers a highly flexible rewards program.
 You can earn 2 points per dollar spent on travel and dining.
-You can earn an additional one point per dollar spent on all other purchases.
+You can earn an additional 1 point per dollar spent on all other purchases.
 And you can transfer your points to 10 other travel partners at full value.